 The FDIC is like money in the bank, only better.
 The Federal Insurance Corporation (FDIC) insures deposits and retirement accounts in member accounts for up to $250,000, protecting depositors in the event of bank failure.
 It also supervises financial institutions and manages failed banks.
 The FDIC is funded by member bank premiums for deposit insurance coverage and from earnings on investments in

 securities.
 The agency insures more than $9 trillion of deposits, covering virtually every bank in the country.
 The FDIC does not cover mutual funds, securities, or related investments.

 The agency has six regional offices and three temporary satellite offices across the country, in addition to its headquarters in Washington, DC.
 Funded by premiums paid by member banks, the FDIC is managed by a five-person board of directors, all of whom are appointed by the US President and confirmed by the Senate.

 On the other hand, ongoing operations accounts for all other operating expenses and tends to be more controllable and estimable.
-The agency's corporate operating expenses totaled $2.82 billion in 2011, including $1.55 billion in ongoing operations and $1.27 billion in receivership funding.
-For 2012 the board of directors approved a corporate operating budget of $3.28 billion, consisting of $1.78 billion for ongoing operations and $1.50 billion for receivership funding.
+The agency's corporate operating expenses totaled $2.39 billion in 2014, including $1.79 billion in ongoing operations and $600 million in receivership funding.
+For 2015 the board of directors approved a corporate operating budget of $2.32 billion, consisting of $1.79 billion for ongoing operations and $525 million for receivership funding.

 During 2013 the FDIC launched a technical assistance video program designed to provide useful information to bank directors, officers, and employees on areas of supervisory focus and proposed regulatory changes.
 It is also focused on promoting household savings, reaching the under-served through mobile technology, examining financial education strategies for school-aged youth, and providing access to safe and affordable savings and transaction products.